AJGranowski/FRC-Java-Programming-Tutorial/doc/level-3.md

 * `teleopPeriodic()` - Called about every 20ms while the robot is in teleop.
 * `testPeriodic()` - I don't know.
 I've never used it.

 There is also a weird method that gets called named `Scheduler.getInstance().run()`.
 This method calls other stuff in the background so you don’t have to.
-It checks the buttons when called and executed the tied commands if they are pressed, and it managed the execution of the commands.
+It checks the buttons when called and executes the tied commands if they are pressed.
+It also manages the execution of the commands.
 You can find more about it [here](http://first.wpi.edu/FRC/roborio/release/docs/java/classedu_1_1wpi_1_1first_1_1wpilibj_1_1command_1_1Scheduler.html#details) (also found somewhere on the 2016 FRC Control System page)

 ## RobotMap.java ##